 1) You may recall me bemoaning that MIL claimed she didn't know where her grandmother (the infamous Nellie Smith) was buried.
 Well, after searching for years, I've made the discovery in some updated tombstones available via Gravesecrets.
 Faithe was very excited for me that the headstone included names of children and grandchildren, but I knew those already.
 What I was excited about was that it gave me a date of death!
+I've now been able to order her death certificate, just in case it contains any details about her mysterious past.

 2) I've been regularly checking Ancestry for clues on all my brick walls, and was delighted recently to discover a descendant of Susanne Lotz had posted her tree.
 She's quite a distant cousin, descended from the branch of the family who emigrated to the US.
 However, she had done a great deal of research, including into Susanne's French ancestry which was absolutely fascinating.
 It appears as though the family were part of the French upper classes who fled to Germany during the Revolution... the second French Revolution connection in that branch of the family.